TeskaLabs/asab-webui/doc/about.md

           info@teskalabs.com
 ```

 For a page to be displayed correctly, it is necessary to provide all the information mentioned above except of version.
-Version is an optional feature.
+Version is an optional parameter.

 ### Setup